-Mr. Hill is the author and co-author of numerous publications in the intellectual property field, including the chapter on Licensing Activities in " A Practical Guide to Foreign Investment in the United States," BNA International Inc., 1979, 1982, 1988, and "Chinese patent law: recent changes align China more closely with modern international practice," Geo.
+Mr. Hill is the author and coauthor of numerous publications in the intellectual property field, including the chapter on Licensing Activities in " A Practical Guide to Foreign Investment in the United States," BNA International Inc., 1979, 1982, 1988, and "Chinese patent law: recent changes align China more closely with modern international practice," Geo.
 Wash.
 J. Int'l L. & Econ.
 359, 1993/1994.

-From 1986 to 1989, Mr. Hill was resident in Tokyo, Japan, where he managed his firm's Tokyo Office, and was licensed as a Gaikoku-ho Jimu Bengoshi (Foreign Lawyer).
+From 1986 to 1989, Mr. Hill was resident in Tokyo, Japan, where he managed his firm's Tokyo Office, and was licensed as a Gaikokuho Jimu Bengoshi (Foreign Lawyer).
 He is a member of the District of Columbia Bar in which he has formerly served as a member and as Co-Chairman of the Steering Committee of the Intellectual Property Law Section.
-He is a past Chairman of the U.S. Bar/Japanese Patent Office Liaison Council.
+He is a member and past Chairman of the U.S. Bar/Japanese Patent Office Liaison Council.
 He is also a member and past Chairman of several Committees of the American Intellectual Property Law Association (AIPLA), and presently serves on the ADR and International & Foreign Law Committees and the China Study Group.
 He is a member and past Co-Chairman of the AIPLA Japan Practice Committee.
 Mr. Hill is a member of INTA, and has been a Committee Chairman in the Federal Bar Association, and the American Chamber of Commerce in Japan.
+He currently serves as Chairman of the Nominating Committee for the Brand Names Education Foundation Board of Governors.
 He has been a frequent speaker in the U.S. and other countries on various aspects of Intellectual Property practice, has been a lecturer for the Patent Resources Group, and has served as a Mediator and as an Arbitrator for the American Arbitration Association.